Ayurvedic Nutrition and Health Consultant

 - Nutrition and health recommendations to improve female well-being

-- Individual health recommendations during pregnancy, for menstruation and during menopause
+- Individual health recommendations during pregnancy, for menstruation and during the menopause

-- Consider women's ailments from an Ayurvedic point of view and accompany them holistically
+- Viewing women's ailments from an Ayurvedic perspective and providing holistic support

-- Detailed discussion of selected Ayurvedic-Herbs for women according to their properties and qualities
+- Detailed discussion of selected Ayurvedaherbs for women according to their properties and qualities

-- Ayurveda for mental health and for balancing stress related ailments
+- Ayurveda for mental health and for balancing stress-related complaints

 Nutrition as therapy

-- Ayurveda nutritional and counseling strategies for digestive system and intestinal health
+- Ayurveda nutrition and counseling strategies for the digestive system and intestinal health

-- Nutritional and counseling strategies for preventive health strengthening of immune system, respiratory system, musculoskeletal system and the skin
+- Nutrition and counseling strategies for preventive health strengthening of the immune system, respiratory tract, musculoskeletal system and skin

-- structure of Ayurvedic nutritional counseling based on detailed case analysis and preparation of a counseling concept
+- Structure of Ayurvedic nutritional counseling based on detailed case analysis and development of a counseling concept

-anamnesis, counseling and practice strategies with case examples
+Medical history, counseling and practical strategies with case studies

-- psychological dimensions of Ayurvedic nutritional and health counseling
+- Psychological dimensions of Ayurvedic nutrition and health counseling

-- anamnesis, assessment of findings and counseling skills: Ayurvedic constitution determination and findings survey in practice
+- Medical history, assessment of findings and counseling skills: Ayurvedic constitution determination and assessment of findings in practice

 - Agni analysis based on tongue and excretions

-- Gaining consultation competence through practical work with subjects, case studies
+- Gaining counseling skills through practical work with test persons, case studies

-- Selecting and applying type-appropriate consultation strategies, health recommendations, spices and nutrition tips
+- Selecting and applying type-appropriate counseling strategies, health recommendations, spices and nutrition tips

 - Ayurveda as a profession: Basics for practice management, marketing, networking and dealing with social media